MichaelRWolf/confluence-wolfenterprises/OBSOLETE_HOWTO_CREATE_hierarchy-reconstruction.md

 ⚠️ **WARNING: This approach was NOT selected for the migration.**

 We chose to **preserve** hierarchy as reference metadata instead of reconstructing it.
-See [hierarchy-reference.md](hierarchy-reference.md) for the selected approach.
+See [HOWTO_CREATE_hierarchy-reference.md](HOWTO_CREATE_hierarchy-reference.md) for the selected approach.

+Preserved hierarchy reference files follow the naming convention: `<SPACE>-hierarchy-reference.md` (for example, `ALIGN-hierarchy-reference.md`).

 **Why reconstruction was rejected:**